Delboy/Fruit-Hunter/TESTING.md

 - Leaving the username blank warns the user that their name cannot be blank.
 - Entering numbers or any special character within the username notifies the user that only letters are allowed.
 - Entering a username above 15 characters long notifies the user that the name chosen is too long.
 - Entering a username will always display the name back to the user in lower case with the first letter capitalised regardless of what the case was when entered.
 - When verifying the username the create user function will start over if the user inputs anything other than 'Y'.
 - Any blank spaces during name vaidation are ignored.
-- If the user verifies their chosen name they are then instructed to choose a PIN as intended.
+- When the user verifies their chosen name they are then instructed to choose a PIN as intended.
-- If the user enters letters as a PIN, has a PIN longer than 4 digits, or leaves the PIN blank they are notified that the PIN must be 4 digits long and consist only of numbers.
+- When the user enters letters as a PIN, has a PIN longer than 4 digits, or leaves the PIN blank they are notified that the PIN must be 4 digits long and consist only of numbers.
-- If the verified PIN does not match the chosen PIN then the chosen PIN process is restarted.
+- When the verified PIN does not match the chosen PIN then the chosen PIN process is restarted.
 - Once the chosen PIN and verified PIN match the user is taken to the main menu as intended.
-- Entering a username as LOGIN (not case sensitive) will take the user to the login page as intended.
+- Entering a username as LOGIN (not case sensitive) takes the user to the login page as intended.
+- Entering the username EXIT regardless of case takes you back to the welcome page.
 - The users worksheet in google sheets is correctly updated with username and PIN when user is created.

 ### Login Page
 - Entering any name that does not exist notifies the user that the name they've chosen does not exists and asks them whether they would like to create a user login.
 - If the user is asked whether they would like to create a user login and they choose 'Y' they are taken to the create user page as intended.
 If they choose 'N', the login page is restarted.
 Any other input notifies the user that the input is invalid and restarts the login page.
 - Entering a name that would of been invalid when creating a user notifies the user that the name is invalid.
+- Entering EXIT regardless of case takes you back to the welcome page.
 - Entering a name that exists regardless of case will then ask you for your PIN.
 - Entering anything other than the correct PIN number will notify the user that the PIN was incorrect and take them back to the beginning of the login page.
 - Entering spaces before or after username entry will be ignored.